 The third major lesson is one of growth.

 The 24-Hour Race has been able to grow globally despite current uncertainty by increasing its scope and diversity — a message particularly important when many countries (and organisations) have gone into mental and physical lockdown.
-A part of this is resilience and although this year’s 24 Hour Race was unable to go ahead due to protests and concerns of COVID-19,, rather than letting the movement stagnate, the team decided to launch an online incubation programme instead.
+A part of this is resilience, and although the last year 24 Hour Race was unable to go ahead due to protests and concerns of COVID-19, rather than letting the movement stagnate, the team decided to launch an online incubation programme instead.
 Another part is to expand its target demographic — since its founding, the 24-Hour Race has also organised Peak24 — a similar race for adult teams, global workshops, seeding campaigns to expand beyond the signature 24 Hour Race event.
 A third component is going global.
-The 24 -Hour Race has reached out to over 10 countries, from London to Singapore, to prevent a single country-specific event stifle their message and to ensure a multinational reach..
+The 24 -Hour Race has reached out to over 10 countries, from London to Singapore, to prevent a single country-specific event stifle their message and to ensure a multinational reach.

 The message here isn’t so much about how all this was achieved.
 It is about opportunism — taking advantage of the digitisation of social life to propagate the organisation’s message while staying true to its anti-slavery ethos and focus on student empowerment.
-At the same time, the 24-Hour Race has made efforts to rebrand and transform — instead of primarily focusing on the fundraising and the race, the team have used the pandemic to portray itself as a growing hub for student entrepreneurship alongside its history student empowerment.
-As bleak as things are today, and while similar efforts are also being undertaken by large companies and innovative start-ups, it is a hopeful reminder that such transformation and expansion are possible at vary scales, in particular for anti-slavery projects which may find themselves at a crossroads.
+At the same time, the 24-Hour Race has made efforts to rebrand and transform — instead of primarily focusing on fundraising and the race, the team had used the pandemic to portray itself as a growing hub for student entrepreneurship alongside its history of student empowerment.
+While large companies and innovative start-ups are also undertaking similar efforts, it is a hopeful reminder that such transformation and expansion are possible at various scales, particularly for anti-slavery projects, which may find themselves at a crossroads.

-It is very easy to feel overwhelmed at the challenges a COVID-19 era can bring — as an incoming university student, it is something I also feel on a personal level.
-But it is also true that those who need the most help — 40.3 million of them — require anti-slavery actions and other changemakers to evolve and growth alongside the times.
+It is very easy to feel overwhelmed by the challenges COVID-19 has brought — as a university student; it is something I also feel personally.
+But it is also true that those who need the most help — 50 million of them — require anti-slavery actions and other changemakers to evolve and grow.
 The use of 24-Hour Race is not meant to be a holistic case study.
-Rather it shows us how we can prepare for this transition by looking and learning from the past, and from others — so that we can collectively redefine social impact and innovation during these trying times.
+Rather it shows us how we can prepare for this transition by looking and learning from the past and others — so that we can collectively redefine social impact and innovation during these trying times.

 Thank you to our guest author, Nicholas Ng.